 Will is able to get people to reconsider their ideas where Fox is not, because Will is typically collegial, and respectful: respectful of the opposition, respectful of the democracy, and therefore respectful of the audience.

 The news this week is that Fox’s architect and angermonger-in-chief, Roger Ailes, is being forced out.
 That is fascinating: Donald Trump is anointed as the Republican nominee for President and a couple of days later Roger Ailes is forced out at Fox.

-I should note at this point, that I seriously considered not writing this post, I realized it might attract flamers.
+I should note at this point, that I seriously considered not writing this post, I worried it might attract flamers and trolls.
 But then I realized how much of my previous writing pointed to just this post.

 First, I discussed how anger is a quick and easy way to motivate people.
-Then I noted that once people were angry, it is all too easy for someone else to attract them with even more anger.
+Then I noted that once people were angry, it is all too easy for someone else to attract them with even more anger, and that Trump is a master at angermongering.
 I also talked about drive-by journalism, and how the desires for quick profit overshadow the needs of in-depth understanding in the democracy.
-I have also repeatedly talked about how our educational system trains us to be followers, not leaders; to not think independently; and how we have trouble understanding complex systems.
+I have also repeatedly talked about how our educational system trains us to be followers, not leaders; to avoid independent thinking; and how we have trouble understanding complex systems.

 And finally, I talked about Donald Trump and his anger-mongering.

 I see in all of this the baton passing from Ailes to Trump.
 Ailes used conservative issues, not as vehicle for the conservative agenda, but as a vehicle for anger-mongering, which brought him great personal power and wealth.

 Which sounds a lot like Trump.
 I don’t disagree with Trump’s conservatism, for a simple reason: I don’t believe Trump is a conservative.